learn-co-students/dc-web-030920/24-rails-validations/lecture_notes.md

+ - review nested forms
+ - how to practice
+ - lab review tomorrow

 First talk about `Proc`s.
 A `Proc` is a type of "Closure", which is a reusable block of code.
 It's basically a tiny function.

 Example: